-- 1 Renamed start:bausparkasse in January 2019. - 2 Renamed Health Coevo AG in July 2019. - 3 BAWAG had postponed its 2020 Annual General Meeting to 30 October 2020, which decided that the 2019 dividend should be carried forward and potentially be distributed in 2021.
-The ECB has now provided approval for €40 million of dividends to be distributed in the first quarter of 2021, while the remaining €420 million of accrued dividends can potentially be paid out in the fourth quarter 2021, subject again to shareholder and ECB approval. - 4 Bawag's CET1 ratio requirement now comprises the 4.50% minimum requirement, the 2.50% capital conservation buffer, a 1.00% systemic risk buffer, a 0.01% countercyclical buffer, and a 1.13% Pillar 2 Requirement (P2R).
-While the P2R in terms of total capital remained unchanged at 2.00%, BAWAG can now fullfil its P2R with 1.13% CET capital and the remainder with Tier 1 and Tier 2 capital.
-This change in composition of the P2R was supposed to come into effect on 1 January 2021, but was brought forward during 1Q20 in order to free up CET1 capital to support the flow of credit to the real economy during the coronavirus crisis. - 5 BAWAG also had to record €16 million of specific loan loss provisions for oil and gas exposures in H1 2020. - 6 In the first quarter, BAWAG books 85% of its full-year regulatory costs, which amounted to €36 million in 1Q20 and normally results in a pronounced seasonality of earnings. - 7 Calculated as of 31 December 2018. - 8 BAWAG will potentially draw down another €0.6 billion of TLTRO III funds in the first quarter of 2021. - 9 Environmental risks can be defined as environmental hazards encompassing the impact of air pollution, soil/water pollution, water shortages, and natural and man-made hazards (physical risks).
+- 1 Renamed start:bausparkasse in January 2019. - 2 Renamed Health Coevo AG in July 2019. - 3 The ratings shown are DEPFA's deposit rating and outlook, its senior unsecured rating and outlook, and its Baseline Credit Assessment. - 4 The ratings shown are BNP Paribas' deposit rating and outlook, its senior unsecured rating and outlook, and its Baseline Credit Assessment. - 5 The ECB provided approval for €40 million of dividends to be distributed in the first quarter of 2021, while the remaining €420 million of accrued dividends can potentially be paid out in the fourth quarter 2021, subject again to shareholder and ECB approval. - 6 Bawag's CET1 ratio requirement now comprises the 4.50% minimum requirement, the 2.50% capital conservation buffer, a 1.00% systemic risk buffer, a 0.02% countercyclical buffer, and a 1.13% Pillar 2 Requirement (P2R). - 7 In the fourth quarter of 2019, the group had finalised the execution of a share buyback programme worth €400 million (11% of outstanding shares). - 8 BAWAG also had to record €49 million of specific loan loss provisions for oil and gas exposures in 2020. - 9 In 1Q 2021, BAWAG booked 90% of its expected full-year regulatory costs, with the year-on-year increase reflecting the Commerzialbank case in Austria and increased balance sheet size. - 10 Environmental risks can be defined as environmental hazards encompassing the impact of air pollution, soil/water pollution, water shortages, and natural and man-made hazards (physical risks).
 Additionally, regulatory or policy risks, such as the impact of carbon regulation or other regulatory restrictions, including related transition risks such as policy, legal, technology and market shifts, that could impair the evaluation of assets are an important factor.
-Certain banks could face a higher risk from concentrated lending to individual sectors or operations exposed to the aforementioned risks. - 10 Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and societal trends, health and safety, and responsible production.
+Certain banks could face a higher risk from concentrated lending to individual sectors or operations exposed to the aforementioned risks. - 11 Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and societal trends, health and safety, and responsible production.
 The most relevant social risks for banks arise from the way they interact with their customers.
 Social risks are particularly high in the area of data security and customer privacy, which is partly mitigated by sizeable technology investments and banks' long track record of handling sensitive client data.
 Fines and reputational damage because of product mis-selling or other types of misconduct is a further social risk.
-Societal trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology costs, ageing population concerns in several countries affecting the demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue bases. - 11 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of banks' financial profiles.
+Societal trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology costs, ageing population concerns in several countries affecting the demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue bases. - 12 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of banks' financial profiles.

 Corporate governance weaknesses can lead to a deterioration in a bank's credit quality, while governance strengths can benefit its credit profile.
-Further, factors such as specific corporate behaviour, key person risk, insider and related-party risk, strategy and management risk factors, and dividend policy may be captured in individual adjustments to the BCA. - 12 The resolution perimeter we assume at present comprises BAWAG's domestic Austrian operations only.
+Further, factors such as specific corporate behaviour, key person risk, insider and related-party risk, strategy and management risk factors, and dividend policy may be captured in individual adjustments to the BCA. - 13 Following the merger between BAWAG and Südwestbank AG consumed in February 2021, which resulted in Südwestbank becoming a branch of BAWAG, we now assume that the resolution perimeter comprises the entire BAWAG Group rather than BAWAG's domestic Austrian operations only (the size of BAWAG's remaining foreign subsidiaries is de minimis).